PatrickFis/Azure-Study-Notes/Azure Developer/Azure API Management.md

   - Only allow certs with a specified subject
   - Only allow certs that have not expired
   - These properties can be mixed together through policy requirements and are not mutually exclusive
-- The Consumption tier of APIM needs to explicitly enable the user of client certificates.
+- The Consumption tier of APIM needs to explicitly enable the use of client certificates.
 This is done through the "Custom domains" blade on the APIM instance.
 - Certs can be validated using the following code examples:
   - Checking that the thumbprint of the cert passed in the request matches the one issued by the certificate authority:
     ``` xml